-Poets, storytellers, playwrights, performers and other artists eager to give breath to words are invited to become a part of Word Play XII Spoken Word Festival.
+Poets, storytellers, playwrights, performers and other artists eager to give breath to words are invited to become a part of Word Play XIII Spoken Word Festival.

-The Theater of the Seventh Sister will hold its twelfth annual celebration of the spoken word April 26 and 27, 2014.
+The Theater of the Seventh Sister will hold its thirteenth annual celebration of the spoken word April 11-12, 2015.

 November’s monthly poetry night is a special one.
 DogStar Books is pleased to host a book release reading by Lancaster County Poet Laureate emeritus, Daina Savage.
 She will be reading from her just published collection, Traces.